elixir-luxembourg/dsw-practical/README.md

-# Data Stewardship Wizard practical
+# Practical with the Data Stewardship Wizard

 The Data Stewardship Wizard, hereon DSW, is an awareness tool in the area of research data management (RDM).
-In this practical you'll fill in a questionnaire using DSW.
+In this practical you'll fill in a questionnaire using the DSW.
 The questionnaire will guide you through key requirements in RDM making you think if and how your meet those requirements in your project.

 ## Required material